Instant Pot Scalloped Potatoes

 Can I cook this scalloped potatoes recipe straight in Instant Pot without using an insert pan?

-No, because the sauce is thick cream-based sauce, it gets scorched on the bottom, preventing the Instant Pot to come to pressure.
+- No, because the sauce is a thick cream-based sauce, it gets scorched on the bottom, preventing the Instant Pot to come to pressure.

 Can I skip the broiling part?